Why GIVA?

 Fair Across All Scales

-A proportional standard is the only model simultaneously fair, credible, and globally scalable.
+A proportionate benchmark is the only model simultaneously fair, credible, and globally scalable.
 At 1%—whether of GNI, pre-tax profit, or total annual grants—a community foundation and a sovereign wealth fund carry equal weight.
-That symmetry underpins the standard’s global credibility.
+That symmetry is the foundation of the benchmark’s global credibility.

 Why GIVA Membership Serves